-We start from a planar map \mathcal{M} whose faces all have even degrees.
-Equivalently, this amounts to requiring that the map be bipartite, namely that its vertices may be partitioned into two sets so that no two adjacent vertices belong to the same set.
-On this map, we distinguish a vertex as the origin and label all the vertices of the map by their geodesic distance to this origin, i.e. the length of any shortest path from the origin to that vertex.
-With this definition, the origin is the only vertex labeled 0, its nearest neighbors are all labeled 1, ..., and all the labels are non-negative integers.
-Moreover, any two adjacent vertices have labels differing by at most one, and because of the bipartite nature of the map, these labels cannot be equal.
+We start from a planar map $\mathcal{M}$ whose faces all have even degrees.
+Equivalently, this amounts to requiring that the map is bipartite, namely that its vertices may be partitioned into two sets, so that no two adjacent vertices belong to the same set.
+On this map, we select an origin vertex and label all vertices of the map by their geodesic distance to this origin, i.e. the length of any shortest path from the origin to that vertex.
+With this definition, the origin is the only vertex labeled 0, its nearest neighbors are all labeled 1, ..., and all labels are non-negative integers.
+Moreover, any two adjacent vertices have labels differing by at most one, and due to the bipartite nature of the map, these labels cannot be equal.

-Fig. 1: A typical configuration of labels around a face of \mathcal{M} (delimited by dashed edges), here of valence 2k = 10.
-Adjacent labels differ by ± 1 .
+Fig.1: A typical configuration of labels around a face of $\mathcal{M}$ (delimited by dashed edges), here of valence 2k = 10.
+Adjacent labels differ by $\pm 1$ .
 We add a black unlabeled vertex at the center of the face and connect it (via solid edges) to the k = 5 labeled vertices immediately followed clockwise by a smaller label.

-Our construction takes place independently within each face of \mathcal{M} .
-Given a face of degree 2k, the adjacent vertex labels read in clockwise direction around the face form a cyclic sequence with increments of ± 1 .
+Our construction takes place independently within each face of $\mathcal{M}$ .
+Given a face of degree 2k, the adjacent vertex labels read in clockwise direction around the face form a cyclic sequence with increments of $\pm 1$ .
 Among these 2k vertices, we select the k ones immediately followed by vertices with smaller labels (see figure 1 for an example).
 We add a new (unlabeled) vertex at the center of the face and connect it within the face by k new non-intersecting edges to the k selected labeled vertices.
 After completing this construction within each face, we remove all the edges of the original map.
 We also erase the origin vertex as by construction it becomes isolated.
-We are left with a map \mathcal{T} with two types of vertices: unlabeled ones in correspondence with the faces of \mathcal{M} , and labeled ones consisting of all the vertices of \mathcal{M} except the origin.
-The edges of \mathcal{T} connect only vertices of different types.
+We are left with a graph $\mathcal{T}$ with two types of vertices: unlabeled ones in correspondence with the faces of $\mathcal{M}$ , and labeled ones consisting of all the vertices of $\mathcal{M}$ except the origin.
+The edges of $\mathcal{T}$ connect only vertices of different types.

-We now show that \mathcal{T} is a plane tree.
-We first show that it contains no cycle and then that it has a single connected component.
+Let us now show that $\mathcal{T}$ is a planar tree.
+We first show that it contains no loop and then that it has a single connected component.
 The first statement is proved by contradiction.
-Assume that \mathcal{T} contains a cycle, namely a closed path separating the plane into two regions.
-We call the interior of the cycle the region not containing the former origin.
-We pick a labeled vertex on the cycle whose label, say n, is minimal along the cycle.
-By examining the neighborhood of its two adjacent unlabeled vertices on the cycle (see figure 2), we conclude that there is a vertex labeled n - 1 in the interior of the cycle.
-This is a contradiction: a geodesic path on \mathcal{M} from the origin to this vertex must intersect the cycle at a labeled vertex with label $j \leq n - 1 < n$.
+Assume $\mathcal{T}$ contains a loop, namely a closed path separating the plane into two regions.
+We call the interior of the loop the region not containing the former origin.
+Let us pick a labeled vertex on the loop whose label, say n, is minimal along the loop.
+By examining the surroundings of its two adjacent unlabeled vertices on the loop (see figure 2), we conclude that there is a vertex labeled n - 1 in the interior of the loop.
+This is a

-Fig. 2: Proof by contradiction that \mathcal{T} has no cycle.
-Assuming the existence of such a cycle, we pick a labeled vertex with minimal label n on the cycle.
-The neighborhoods of its two adjacent unlabeled vertices on the cycle show the existence of a vertex labeled n-1 on each side of the cycle.
-A path on \mathcal{M} from the origin to one of these vertices must cross the cycle at a labeled vertex with label at most n-1, a contradiction.
+Fig.2: Proof by contradiction that $\mathcal{T}$ has no loop.
+Assuming the existence of such a loop, we pick a labeled vertex with minimal label n on the loop.
+The surroundings of its two adjacent unlabeled vertices on the loop show the existence of a vertex labeled n-1 on each side of the loop.
+A path on $\mathcal{M}$ from the origin to one of these vertices must cross the loop at a labeled vertex with label at most n-1, a contradiction.